Filing requirements

 Drawings

-The Order of September 19, 1979 on the filing formalities for patent applications (Articles 12 to 14) sets out the various requirements that drawings must meet, including:
+The Decree of September 19, 1979 on the filing modalities for patent applications (Articles 12 to 14) sets out the various requirements that drawings must meet, including:

-- the margins cannot be smaller than the following diagram:
+• margins may not be smaller than the following diagram:

-It is interesting to note that Article 7 of Decision 2018-156 of the Director General of the INPI appears to consider that these formalities do not apply to patent applications filed in DOCX format.
+It is worth noting that Article 7 of Decision 2018-156 of the Director General of the INPI appears to consider that these formalities do not apply to patent applications filed in DOCX format.

 This is quite strange and incomprehensible…